kunlin0814/TORSMIC/README.md

 ## **Other required file**

-To run the pipeline, you will also need four extra files [1] two human-dog protein sequence alignment files
+To run the pipeline, you will also need four extra files.
+[1] two human-dog protein sequence alignment files
 [2] annovar package to get dog gene annotation,
 [3] a db_snp files to filter known germline variants